retirement savings | june 2, 2023

-You can typically invest after-tax dollars in a variety of stocks, bonds, and mutual and exchange-traded funds in brokerage accounts, bank accounts, and other financial institutions.
-When saving in taxable accounts, be mindful of the fees and how income earned through interest and dividends are taxed, as well as capital gains when realized.
+You can typically invest after-tax dollars in a variety of stocks, bonds, mutual funds, and exchange-traded funds in brokerage accounts, bank accounts, and other financial institutions.
+When saving in taxable accounts, be mindful of the fees and how income earned through interest and dividends is taxed as well as capital gains when realized.

 The Benefit of Tax Diversification

 Given that retirement could last several decades, it’s important to not let taxes diminish too much of your savings to allow your assets to last as long as possible.
-Using a combination of pretax, Roth, and taxable general investing accounts to save for retirement can provide you added flexibility when you need to spend that money.
+Using a combination of pretax, Roth, and taxable general investing accounts to save for retirement can provide you with added flexibility when you need to spend that money.
 Just as you diversify your investments to help tackle the uncertainty of the markets, diversifying the tax treatment of your accounts can help you weather the uncertainty of the tax landscape and manage your income in retirement.